HnG-Server-Picker/HnG-Server-Picker/README.md

 7. I keep seeing this "Unable to ping game servers" message.
 What is going on?

    Before searching for a match you need to let H&G sync actually ping the IP's that you have unblocked.
-When H&G opens just give it a minute and it should be fine.
+When H&G opens just give it a minute before you start searching for a match and it should be fine.

    <img width="952" height="565" alt="Screenshot_10" src="https://github.com/user-attachments/assets/2c887822-838d-49f3-accc-1d70aa77a2aa" />